Health and safety training

 IWH in the media

-A testimony from William Roy, a senior Ministry of Labour, Training and Skills Development (MOL) policy manager, revealed potential changes to working at heights (WAH) training which could be implemented as soon as April.
+Testimony from a senior Ministry of Labour, Training and Skills Development (MOL) policy manager on day three of Ontario’s swing stage inquest Feb.
+2 revealed the ministry may be recommending changes to Working at Heights (WAH) training as soon as April.
+Don Wall reports.

 Project